ITU-BDSA-GROUP5/Chirp/docs/report.md

 ![Deployment diagram](images/architecture-of-deployed-app/deployment-diagram.png)

 Each client computer uses a browser, which uses HTTP requests, to access the website.
 The Chirp.Web project executable is deployed on an Azure App Server which hosts it, and has a connection to an Azure SQL Server.
-The SQL Server contains a database with all the persistent data of the "Chirp!" application.
+The SQL Server contains a database with all the persistent data of the _Chirp!_ application.

 ## User activities

-The following user activity diagrams are for typical user journeys in our "Chirp!" application, where a user completes a couple of tasks.
+The following user activity diagrams are for typical user journeys in our _Chirp!_ application, where a user completes a couple of tasks.

 The figure below illustrates a user journey for an **unauthenticated** user of the application.